Convoys HX 229/SC 122: Outcome

 The double battle had involved 90 merchant ships and 16 escort ships (though not all were present at the same time).
-22 merchant ships were sunk (13 from HX 229 and 9 from SC 122), a loss of 146,000 tons.
-More than 300 merchant seamen died.
+In all, 22 merchant ships were sunk (13 from HX 229 and 9 from SC 122), a loss of 146,000 tons.
+An estimated 361 merchant seamen died, with 249 from HX 229 and 112 from SC 122.
 In total, 38 U-boats had taken part (though throughout the battle not all had been in contact).
-One U-boat had been lost with all hands, though a number had been damaged.
+One U-boat, U-384, had been lost with all hands, though a number had been damaged.
 The battle was undoubtedly a success for the Germans.
 However, they had failed to interrupt the North Atlantic convoy route to any extent; 68 ships (two-thirds of those involved) made a safe and timely arrival, and the 38 ships of HX 229A, which had been detached at New York to cross separately, arrived unscathed.

 This was the largest convoy battle of the Atlantic campaign.
 A Royal Navy report later concluded "It appeared possible that we should not be able to regard convoy as an effective system of defence".

 March 1943 marked the low point of Allied fortunes in the Atlantic campaign.
 The month saw four home-bound convoys attacked, and a total of 39 ships sunk; yet of those four convoys over 200 arrived safely, while four other eastbound convoys were unharmed.
 None of the eight westbound convoys in March were attacked.
 Also during March nine U-boats were destroyed in the Atlantic, and more were damaged, leading to a hiatus in U-boat operations during April.
 When the offensive renewed in May, it saw a major defeat for the U-boat Arm, and the turning point of the campaign.